ESGF/esgf-user-support/metagrid.rst

    .. image:: images/Metagrid-shot.png

-Q: How can I find Cordex data.
+Q: How can I find CORDEX data.
 It is not listed under projects.

-A: For the time being Cordex data can be found under the last listed project All (except CMIP6).
-A search view for Cordex is coming soon.
+A: For the time being CORDEX data can be found under the last listed project All (except CMIP6).
+A search view for CORDEX is coming soon.

 Q: Why exclude CMIP6 from all other projects?